Song of the summer the year you graduated from high school

 - #2: “I Can’t Help Myself (Sugar Pie Honey Bunch)” by Four Tops

 - #3: “I Got You Babe” by Sonny & Cher

 In the mid-’60s, the ghost of Paul Revere turned in his grave as the British Invasion began.
 “Satisfaction” landed the Rolling Stones their first #1 in the U.S., making the ditty the song of the summer.
 Curiously, the Beatles are absent from this list entirely.

 - #1: “Wild Thing” by The Troggs

-- #3: “Lil’ Red Riding Hood” by Sam The Sham And The Pharaohs
+- #3: “Lil’ Red Riding Hood” by Sam the Sham & The Pharaohs

-Continuing on with the British invasion is “Wild Thing,” a straightforward song about passionate love.
-Composed in just a few minutes according to legend, the song would eventually become an instant emblem of mid-60s rock.
+Continuing with the British invasion is “Wild Thing,” a straightforward song about passionate love.
+Composed in just a few minutes according to legend, the song would eventually become an instant emblem of mid-’60s rock.
 Notable covers include one by Jimi Hendrix, who lit his guitar on fire after a live performance.
-The parody cover by Kit Harington, better known as Jon Snow on “Game of Thrones,” and Coldplay, though, didn’t do much for its reputation.
+The parody cover performed by “Game of Thrones” star Kit Harington and Coldplay, though, didn’t do much for its reputation.

 1967: ‘Light My Fire’

 - #1: “Light My Fire” by The Doors

 - #2: “Windy” by The Association